Shipping is free to the contiguous 48 United States only. Alaska, Hawaii and Canada please call for a shipping quote.

 Whether you are looking for fast pitch softball pitching machines or slow pitch softball pitching machines, we've got them.
 In fact, most of these machines will do both!

 All of our softball pitching machines feature manufacturer warranties and free shipping.
 Below, you'll see our wide variety of softball pitching machines for sale.
-Be sure to scroll to the bottom of the page to see our softball pitching machine Frequently Asked Questions, as well!
+Be sure to scroll to the bottom of the page to see our softball pitching machine Frequently Asked Questions.

 Really, there is no difference between a fast pitch or slow pitch pitching machine.
 To get a machine to simulate slow pitch, you simply aim higher and reduce the speed, which creates an arc to the pitch.